 Rise up.
 Be an excellent Christian business professional

-Housed in the Reade Liberal Arts Center, Taylor's Business department provides programs in finance, accounting, marketing, and management.
-Each major tract can equip you with an exceptional education and the faith integration you need to thrive at places like Accenture, Eli Lilly and Company, Wal-Mart Corporate, PricewaterhouseCoopers, Deloitte & Touche, KPMG, and Ernst & Young.
+Housed in the Reade Liberal Arts Center, Taylor's ACBSP-accredited business program offers majors in finance, accounting, marketing, and management.
+Each major can equip you with an exceptional education and the faith integration you need to thrive at places like Accenture, Eli Lilly and Company, Wal-Mart Corporate, PricewaterhouseCoopers, Deloitte & Touche, KPMG, and Ernst & Young.

 Starting with our Business Basics Boot Camp course, you will develop business skills by using them.
 You’ll take those skills you are acquiring and build on them by being involved in Enactus, a business organization students can participate in, or managing $2 million of University money with Taylor’s Endowment Teams.